 Iceland is marvellous for birdwatchers.
 Not only because of the birds, but also because of the variety in landscape and nature.
 The volcanic landscape and location of Iceland make a visit to it a kind of adventure.
-In this birdwatching tour, we will literally travel around the country which provides a great opportunity as well to explore the country itself accompanied by an expert guide.
+On this birdwatching tour, we will literally travel around the country, which also provides a great opportunity to explore the country itself accompanied by an expert guide.

 Day 1 – Arrival and beginning of the journey.

 We welcome you at the International Airport and set off for the tour.
 From Keflavík we will have sightseeing on Reykjanes peninsula to get first touch with Iceland’s birds and landscape.
 After a while, we head to the western region and reach Borgarnes, where we overnight.

 Today, we explore Snæfellsnes peninsula which has rich diversity of habitats.
 With shoreline, cliffs, lakes, rivers, wetland and various vegetation.
 Such a day might give us good number of species in various landscape.
 We also travel around the glacier (Snæfellsnesjökull) which is the core of Snæfellsnes National Park.
 Overnight in Grundarfjörður.

 Day 3 – Breiðafjörður and the Northwest